For gay Catholics, pope's U.S. visit a chance to get closer

 THWARTED WORKSHOPS

-Even organising a restrained presence has had challenges.
-Gay and lesbian groups have been denied official involvement in the numerous booths and forums scheduled for a summit on families organised by the Church in Philadelphia before the pope's visit.
+Even organizing a restrained presence has had challenges.
+Gay and lesbian groups have been denied official involvement in the numerous booths and forums scheduled for a summit on families organized by the Church in Philadelphia before the pope's visit.
 The only participant from the community will be a celibate gay man.

-Activists hoped to hold supplemental gay and transgender workshops, including one on gender identity, at a Catholic church near the Philadelphia convention centre that will play host to the four-day conference.
+Activists hoped to hold supplemental gay and transgender workshops, including one on gender identity, at a Catholic church near the Philadelphia convention center that will play host to the four-day conference.

-But the workshops were later cancelled after an investigation by Archbishop Charles Chaput, and will instead be hosted by a Methodist church.
+But the workshops were later canceled after an investigation by Archbishop Charles Chaput, and will instead be hosted by a Methodist church.

-At the convention centre, however, 14 families with gay and transgender members and other gay people carrying rainbow rosaries will engage where they can.
+At the convention center, however, 14 families with gay and transgender members and other gay people carrying rainbow rosaries will engage where they can.

 Other measures include an online petition asking the pope to denounce firings of gay or transgender people who work for the Church, and a Tumblr page with images of gay Catholics.